-Kajan Johnson, Clarence Dollaway, and Tristan Connelly ("Plaintiffs") file this Amended Class Action Complaint on behalf of themselves and as a class action on behalf of all others similarly situated, pursuant to Rule 23 of the Federal Rules of Civil Procedure, against Defendants TKO Operating Company, LLC, as successor in interest to Zuffa Parent, LLC, Zuffa, LLC (collectively "Zuffa" unless otherwise stated), operating under the trademark Ultimate Fighting Championship® or UFC® ("UFC"), and Endeavor Group Holdings, Inc. ("Endeavor") (collectively, "Defendants").
-Plaintiffs seek treble damages and injunctive relief for Defendants' violations of Section 2 of the Sherman Act, 15 U.S.C. § 2.
+Brandon Vera and Pablo Garza ("Plaintiffs") file this action on behalf of themselves and as a class action on behalf of all others similarly situated, pursuant to Rule 23 of the Federal Rules of Civil Procedure, against Defendant Zuffa, LLC ("Zuffa"), operating under the trademark Ultimate Fighting Championship® or UFC® ("UFC" or "Defendant").
+Plaintiffs seek treble damages and injunctive relief for Defendant's violations of Section 2 of the Sherman Act, 15 U.S.C. § 2.
 Plaintiffs complain and allege as follows based on: (a) their personal knowledge; (b) the investigation of Plaintiffs' counsel; and (c) information and belief: